 We account for derivative instruments in accordance with ASC 815, Derivatives and Hedging.
 All derivatives are recognized in the Consolidated Balance Sheets at their fair value unless they qualify for certain exceptions, including the normal purchases and normal sales exception.
 Additionally, derivatives that qualify and are designated for hedge accounting are classified as either hedges of the fair value of a recognized asset or liability or of an unrecognized firm commitment (fair-value hedge) or hedges of a forecasted transaction or the variability of cash flows to be received or paid related to a recognized asset or liability (cash-flow hedge).
 For fair-value hedges, changes in fair values for both the derivative and the underlying hedged exposure are recognized in earnings each period.
 For cash-flow hedges, the portion of the derivative gain or loss that is effective in offsetting the change in the cost or value of the underlying exposure is deferred in AOCL and later reclassified into earnings when the underlying transaction occurs.
-Gains and losses from the ineffective portion of any hedge are recognized in earnings immediately.
-For other derivative contracts that do not qualify or are not designated for hedge accounting, changes in the fair value of the derivatives are recognized in earnings each period.
+Gains and losses from the ineffective portion of any hedge accounting, changes in the fair value of the derivatives are recognized in earnings each period.
 Cash inflows and outflows related to derivative instruments are included as a component of operating, investing or financing cash flows in the Consolidated Statements of Cash Flows, depending on the underlying nature of the hedged items.